Our Guiding Principle

 Salinas City limits cover approximately 23 square miles.
 The SFD presently has six stations with the plans and land allocated for station seven.
 SFD has a contract with Monterey County Regional Fire Protection District (MCRFD) to provide fire protection services to a portion of their District.
 This brings the total protection area for Salinas to approximately 55 square miles.

 The department operates with three platoons, (A, B, and C).
-Each platoon has Engine Companies that are made up of a Captain, Engineer, and Firefighter, with one of the members being a paramedic.
-This engine companies are the initial responder to 911 calls for help.
+Each platoon has 6 Engine Companies that are made up of a Captain, Engineer, and Firefighter, with one of the members being a paramedic.
+These engine companies are the initial responder to 911 calls for help.
+There is also 1 Truck Company, housed at Station 1, made up of a Captain, Engineer, and 2 Firefighters, with one of the members being a paramedic.
+The ladder company's responsibility is the rescue of trapped civilians, ventilation, access to upper floors, and forcing entry at a structure fire.
+The ladder truck carries a wide variety of ground ladders, tools and equipment to handle any type of emergency encountered.
+This includes the jaws of life and stabilization tools for vehicle extrications, specialty rope rescue equipment, and portable lighting.
+The aerial is also equipped with a water pipe capable of delivering 1000 GPM on larger fires.
 Each platoon has a Battalion Chief who commands the personnel on duty for their respective shifts.
-In 2013, these teams responded to a total of 12,335 calls with a minimum of 23 personnel assigned to each platoon.
-Total authorized staffing for the SFD is 97 personnel.
+In 2015, these teams responded to a total of 13,857 calls with a minimum of 23 personnel assigned to each platoon.
+Total authorized staffing for the SFD is 98 personnel, 93 of those personnel being sworn public safety employees.

-The department staffs six fire pumpers and one 105 foot ladder truck.
+The department staffs six fire pumpers and one 100-foot ladder truck.
+There will be a second Truck company, to be housed at Station 5, added in summer of 2016.
 In 2013, the Hazardous Materials team received formal typing to the State of California Type II Status after a rigorous examination process and was reorganized as the "Monterey Operational Area Hazardous Materials Response Team".
 The team is divided into two divisions, the Inland Division and the Coastal Division.
-The department also has a Dry-Chem unit, a specialized unit for airport responses housed at station 4, which will also respond to airport emergencies.
+The team expects to be typed as a class I team in 2016.
+The department also has a Dry-Chem unit, a specialized unit for airport responses housed at station 4, which will respond to airport emergencies.
 Station 5 houses a Type III wildland brush unit available for response within the city and for State Wide Mutual Aid requests.

-The Salinas Fire Department has a minimum of 6 firefighter paramedics on duty each day who respond to all 911 calls for medical assistance.
-The quick response by firefighter paramedics on the fire engines stationed throughout the city provides more immediate care during those initial critical minutes of medical emergencies.
+The Salinas Fire Department has a minimum of 7 firefighter paramedics on duty each day who respond to all 911 calls for medical assistance.
+The quick response by firefighter paramedics on the fire engines and truck company stationed throughout the city provides more immediate care during those initial critical minutes of medical emergencies.

 Providing for the overall management of the Fire Department is Fire Administration.
-Fire Administration is made up of the Fire Chief, Deputy Fire Chief, and 2 Administrative Assistants.
-Due to budget cuts, the deaprtment has had their Training and Emergency Medical Services Battalion Chief position vacant for the last year and a half.
+Fire Administration is made up of the Fire Chief, Deputy Fire Chief, Training Battalion Chief, and 3 administrative Captains.
+One Administrative Assistant supports Fire Administration.

 One of SFD's primary goals is to promote fire safety in the home.
 The SFD uses a mix of published safety information, firehouse tours, school visits, and Sparky the Fire Dog to get the fire and life safety message out.
 The FPD staff is also charged by State law to regularly inspect occupancies such as places of assembly, schools, multi-family dwellings, residential care facilities, and healthcare facilities.